On this page:

 Invasive species affect waterway conditions and can potentially threaten environmental, social, cultural and economic values.

 Environmental impacts may include predation on, or competition with, native species, habitat loss and water quality or sediment changes, nutrient levels and disease transmission.

 The impacts associated with invasive species are often underestimated as there may be a time lag between their introduction and their effects being noticed, or it may be difficult to calculate the costs associated with the damage caused.

-Some invasive species can pose a risk to environmental values, but at the same time support social and economic values, such as recreational fishing.
-A balanced management approach is therefore required to reduce the impacts of invasive species that cause substantial harm, while continuing to acknowledge that in some limited cases invasive species may provide other benefits that are valued by the community.
+Some invasive species can pose a risk to environmental values but also support social and economic values, such as recreational fishing.
+Therefore, a balanced management approach is required to reduce the impacts of invasive species that cause substantial harm while acknowledging that, in some limited cases, invasive species may provide other benefits that are valued by the community.